Moon-Huangyh/Everest-Snow-Cover-AI4EO-Final-Project/README.md

 ### Disadvantages and Uncertainties

-The calculation only represents one run of the notebooks, so the real project footprint would be higher if repeated development and debugging runs were included.
-The estimate also excludes considerations on network-transfer emissions, long-term Google Drive storage energy caused, and the volume of water used for data-centre cooling.
+The calculation only represents one run of the notebooks, so it is only a minimal estimate. **The real project footprint would be higher if repeated development and debugging runs were included.** The estimate also excludes considerations on network-transfer emissions, long-term Google Drive storage energy caused, and the volume of water used for data-centre cooling.

-The workflow is low-carbon comparing to many larger machine learning projects, but its consumption is not zero either.
+The workflow is low-carbon comparing to many larger machine learning projects, but **its consumption is not zero** either.
 The main environmental cost is likely associated with downloading and storing the Sentinel-2 products rather than the machine-learning models themselves.

+## Limitations and Future Work

+- **Limited Temporal Sampling:** Only one Sentinel-2 scene was selected for each month, so the monthly snow-cover fraction represents one selected observation rather than a full monthly average.
+Future work could use multiple low-cloud imageries per month if available.
+- **No Independent Ground Truth:** The NDSI threshold and GMM comparison did provide useful checks, but they are not a formal accuracy assessment, and cannot provide basis for a formal confusion matrix.
+Future work could compare the snow masks with labelled snow products or higher-resolution reference imageries.
+- **Mountain Terrain and Optical Imagery Impacts:** Cloud, shadow, topographic effects and mixed pixels can still affect the classification even K-means is used.
+Future work could include DEM-based variables such as elevation, slope and aspect, or test SAR-based methods for cloud-affected periods.
+- Also, The workflow was tested on one western Mount Everest AOI in 2025, so wider application would require testing across more years and additional Himalayan regions.

+## References: